tanmayp01/tanmayp01/README.md

 ## 🧠 Who Am I?

 I'm a **Machine Learning & AI Engineer** who loves turning raw data into working intelligence.
-Whether it's training a model, building a full-stack app, or debugging a pipeline at 2 AM — I'm in.
+Whether it's training a model, building a full-stack app, or debugging a pipeline at 2 AM, I'm in.

 Currently exploring the wild frontiers of deep learning and scalable ML systems.